Pedicularis canadensis: Distribution and habitat

 Wood betony is broadly distributed across eastern North America, from Quebec west to Manitoba, south to Mexico, and east to Florida.
 It occurs in a variety of habitats, including mesic to dry prairies, savannas, barrens, and woodlands.
 In the Chicago area it is considered a conservative species, with a coefficient of conservatism of 9.

 Ecology

 Pedicularis canadensis is a hemiparasite, attaching to the roots of diverse species, but also producing chlorophyll on its own.
 Its roots also have a symbiotic relationship with a fungus that helps it gather nutrients.
-It has been used in prairie restoration projects to reduce the dominance of aggressive tallgrasses.
+It has been shown to be correlated with increase in floristic quality in prairies.